Photo of Dahlia imperialis flower by Annie's Annuals & Perennials

 Dahlia imperialis plant details

-Dahlia imperialis is a broadleaf deciduous or semi-evergreen perennial bulb / corm / tuber with.
+Dahlia imperialis is a broadleaf deciduous or semi-evergreen perennial bulb / corm / tuber with green foliage.
 In fall and summer lavender and pink flowers emerge.
 Attracts bees and hummingbirds making it an excellent addition to pollinator gardens.
 Grows well with sun - mostly shade and even moisture water.
 Does well in rich and well-drained soil.

 CHARACTERISTICS OF Dahlia imperialis